ZJunBo/ZJunBo.github.io/_pages/about.md

 **Jun Sun**, **Junbo Zhang**, Xuesong Gao, Mantao Wang, Dinghua Ou, Xiaobo Wu, Dejun Zhang

-We propose an encoder–decoder network that fuses spatial attention and spectral-channel attention for HSI classification from three public HSI datasets to tackle these issues.
-In terms of feature information fusion, a multi-source attention mechanism including spatial and spectral-channel attention is proposed to encode the spatial and spectral multi-channels contextual information.
-Moreover, three fusion strategies are proposed to effectively utilize spatial and spectral-channel attention.
-They are direct aggregation, aggregation on feature space, and Hadamard product.
-In terms of network development, an encoder–decoder framework is employed for hyperspectral image classification.
-The encoder is a hierarchical transformer pipeline that can extract long-range context information.
-Both shallow local features and rich global semantic information are encoded through hierarchical feature expressions.
-The decoder consists of suitable upsampling, skip connection, and convolution blocks, which fuse multi-scale features efficiently.
+We propose an encoder-decoder network fusing spatial and spectral-channel attention, with three fusion strategies to utilize dual attention.
+We use a hierarchical Transformer in the encoder to extract long-range context, and fuse multi-scale features via upsampling and skip connections in the decoder, improving hyperspectral image classification performance.

 </div></div>